purpleidea/purpleidea.com/content/blog/2024/11/22/functions-in-mgmt.md

 ```

 While this looks like it would be a lot of fun, and as you can see I considered
 it carefully, it is not supported.
-Similar functions that co-recurse as well as
+Similar functions that co-recurse, as well as
-lambda variants are all caught by the compiler and rejected.
+lambda variants, are all caught by the compiler and rejected.
 It's easy to catch
 these things, because in an `FRP`, they would not form a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph)!
-A simple topological sort catches this and this code will error with:
+A simple topological sort will catch this, and as such, this code errors with:
 `could not set scope: recursive reference while setting scope: not a dag`.

 {{< blog-paragraph-header "Returning Functions" >}}